jonezy35/NSM-Engineer/NSMENotes.md

         - "Data Schema"
     - Data Enrichment
       - e.x. - Correlating an IP address with a geolocation from a database and saving it to a new field
+    - Best practice is to create multiple filter files so it is easier to edit/ troubleshoot

 ```bash
 sudo -s